 Neither this agreement nor any communications between ENA and NRG shall be deemed to create any obligation or liability for ENA or NRG to proceed with the Proposed Transaction unless and until ENA and NRG so agree in writing.
 This agreement neither obligates a party to deal exclusively with the other party nor prevents a party or any of its affiliates from competing with the other party or any of its affiliates, so long as such party does not breach this agreement.
 ENA and NRG agree that no joint venture, partnership, or other fiduciary relationship shall be deemed to exist or arise with respect to the Proposed Transaction as a result of this agreement.

-NRG agrees to refrain, and to cause its Representatives to refrain, from issuing any press release, advertisement in the trade press, or tombstone in the financial or trade press, in connection with the Proposed Transaction without the prior written consent of ENA.
+NRG agrees to refrain, and to cause its Representatives to refrain, from issuing any press release, advertisement in the trade press, or tombstone in the financial or trade press, in connection with the Proposed Transaction without the prior written consent of ENA, provided that NRG may issue such public notice without the prior written consent of ENA if in the opinion of NRG’s legal council, such issuance is necessary to comply with the requirements of the New York Stock Exchange or other regulatory body having jurisdiction over NRG.

 This agreement shall be binding upon and for the benefit of ENA and NRG and their respective Representatives, successors, and permitted assigns.
 Neither ENA nor NRG may assign its rights or obligations hereunder without the prior written consent of the other party.